RFK PHOTO PROVES BULLET BEHIND

 Naturally, the government tells the people that the bullet that killed RFK came from Sirhan Sirhan's gun but this is the same government that told the people that the bullet that killed JFK came from Lee Harvey Oswald.
 Both those guys are innocent "patsies" who've been framed to take the blame.
 See the 1970s Burt Lancaster movie EXECUTIVE ACTION and my new essay PHOTOS PROVE OSWALD INNOCENT.

 Recently the photographer who took the only pictures of RFK's assassination was interviewed.
-Below are pertinent excerpts which prove - from his eye-witness account - that Bobby was shot from behind, and therefore could not have been shot by Sirhan who was far away in front:
+Below is the article which proves -- from his eye-witness account -- that Bobby was shot from behind, and therefore could not have been shot by Sirhan who was far away in front.

 All the best,